whamcloud/Online-Help/docs/Upgrade_Guide/Upgrade_EE-3.1-el7_to_LU-LTS-el7.md

 1. Create a YUM Repository Definition File

     The following script creates a file containing repository definitions for the IML Agent software and the Lustre packages downloaded in the previous section.
 Review the content and adjust according to the requirements of the target environment.
-Run the script on the upgraded Manager for Lustre host:
+Run the script on the upgraded Intel® Manager for Lustre host:

     ```bash
     hn=`hostname --fqdn`